 - The I/O throughput would have the customer pay for a large EC2 host and exceed their monthly budget.

 - Due to the size of the databases and tables being queried, we could not create any covering indexes due to bloating the size of the production databases.

-DB Best, together with Getty Images, asked the data science team a simple question.
+The DB Best team asked the customer’s data science team a simple question.
 If we could deliver great performance but with a one-day delay in the data, are you interested?
 Here is the solution we came up for deploying a cost-effective and performant solution using SQL Server 2017 on Amazon Linux 2 with the i3.8xlarge instance featuring 32 vCPUs, 244 GB of RAM, and 4 x 1,900 GB NVMe SSD drives for temporary storage.

 Step-by-step for getting SQL Server 2017 running on Linux with Active Directory